Beautiful excursions in the Japanese mountains

 This territory is becoming more appreciated by foreign visitors, finding a well-deserved break away from the large coastal cities such as Tokyo and the Kansai region.

-What can we do in the Japanese Alps?
+What to do in the Japanese Alps?

 Trails open from April to November during the snow melt